 The childminder has a good understanding of how children learn and develop.
 She records observations of children's learning in their learning journals, which are shared regularly with parents.
-Parents have opportunities to add comments and are encouraged to share information about learning that occurs at home, to support the childminder in meeting children's learning and development needs.
-However, parents do not always include comments or observations, which sometimes means that opportunities to be actively involved in their children's learning and development are not maximised.
+Parents have opportunities to add comments and share information about learning that occurs at home, to support the childminder in meeting children's learning and development needs.
 Learning journals contain observations, photographs and regular assessments of children's development.
 The childminder uses this information to plan for the next steps in their learning.
-She has a good understanding of the prime and specific areas of learning, and follows children's individual interests, which effectively promotes their learning and development.
+She has a good understanding of the prime and specific areas of learning, and follows children's individual interests which effectively promote their learning and development.

 The quality of teaching is good.
 The childminder offers a rich learning environment, covering all areas of learning.
-Resources are accessible for children to make their own choices and become active learners.
-This supports their independence and their personal, social and emotional development.
-The childminder uses effective questioning, demonstrations and communication to support children's learning and development during their play.
-She gives children time to explore and experiment during their play, for example, as they experiment with different materials, textures and colours during a mark making activity.
+Resources are accessible for most of the children to make their own choices and become active learners.
+This supports independence, personal, social and emotional development.
+However, resources and activities are not always accessible to younger children as they are sometimes placed out of reach.
+For example, the sand tray is raised off the ground which means that younger children cannot reach without support.
+The childminder uses effective questioning, demonstrations and communication to support older children's learning and development during their play.
+However, the childminder does not always engage younger children in language activities by, for instance, offering running commentaries about what is going on around them.
+This means they have fewer opportunities to practise and develop their communication skills.
+The childminder gives children time to explore and experiment during their play, to build on prior learning, while providing a range of activities.
+For example, when engaged in painting activities, children experiment with colours, textures, brushes and rollers.

 Children are making good progress in their learning and development and are gaining the skills they need to be ready for school.
 They are provided with a range of activities that offer challenge to extend their learning.
-For example, they practise writing letters and numbers as well as using scissors and organising their own picture making activities.
-Children have access to outdoor activities on a daily basis and have started to be involved in growing and planting activities; furthering their understanding of growth and new life.
-They help to care for the pet rabbit, developing their concern for living things and the environment.
-The childminder regularly takes children to places of interest, as well as experiencing travelling on public transport, further enriching their learning and development opportunities.
+For example, they practise writing letters, words and numbers as well as writing their name and counting.
+Children have access to outdoor activities on a daily basis and are involved in hunting for mini beasts, furthering their understanding of the living world.
+The childminder regularly takes the children to local garden centres and wooded areas, as well as other places of interest, further enhancing their learning and development opportunities.